JCGames/SimpleCPPCompiler/README.md

 ## How to Use

+Ensure header files have the extension of `.hpp` and source files have the extension of `.cpp`.

 Very simple.
 Download this project.
 Create an executable with dotnet or however you like.
 Add a path to your PATH environment variable where your resulting `scc.exe` executable resides.

 After installation.
 Simply open up a cmd window and execute the command `scc your_main_cpp_file.cpp`.
 And that's it, the compiler should be smart enough to do all of the dependency linking for you.